Math Pathways at MHCC

 Calculus Track

 This track is designed to prepare students who plan to major in a field that requires calculus.
-Please note that some universities require both calculus and statistics for certain majors.
+Some universities require both calculus and statistics for certain majors.
 Generally speaking, students who need to take the calculus path are planning to:

 • Major in STEM (science, technology, engineering, mathematics), computer science, or pre-professional programs such as medicine, pharmacy, or veterinary medicine.
 Always check the program page for the major you are interested in to verify the math level(s) required.